Matt-LaRochelle/qr/README.md

 Also I failed to notice the color of the h1 and the p tags, which really bring this QR example to another level.

+Another small detail - when I raised the bottom of the window up, the copyright was hovering over the qr code elements.
+I was not sure how to get the copyright to either be at the bottom of the window, or be below the qr code, depending on the device a user is viewing this on, until I realized you can do media queries for height as well as width.

 ### Continued development

 I really want to get better at spacing, font size and font weight.
 These decisions can really bring a design to the next level, and I can tell if I master these things that my projects will be much better because of it.

-Another small detail - if you raise the bottom of the window up, the copyright hovers over the qr code elements.
-I am not sure how to get the copyright to either be at the bottom of the window, or be below the qr code, depending on the device a user is viewing this on.
-Any suggestions?

 ### Useful resources